-Fig 5. (a-d) plots of (αhυ)2 versus hυ for balk g-C3N4, SLCN, Ag3Pd1/SLCN and Ag1Pd1/SLCN.
+Fig 5. (a-d) plots of (αhυ)2 versus hυ for balk g-C3N4, SLCN, Ag2Pd1/SLCN and Ag1Pd1/SLCN.

-Catalytic H2 evolution for 10 ml of 1.0 M aqueous FA was tested for all synthesized samples in the presence of 0.2 g of the catalyst under dark conditions at ambient temperature.
+Catalytic H2 evolution for 10 ml of 1.0 M aqueous FA was tested for all synthesized samples in the utilization of 0.2 g of the catalyst under dark conditions at ambient temperature.
 No gas was produced for SLCN or Ag/SLCN.
 In comparison, when Pd/SLCN, AgPd/SLCN were used, gas release was observed within 60 min, which the highest production value (15 cc) was obtained for Pd/SLCN (Fig 6a).
 Examination of the above conditions under visible light irradiation showed a comparable increased activity compared to the dark conditions for all Pd-comprising photocatalysts.
 Among the bimetallic photocatalysts for the 1: 1 ratio of Ag/Pd, the amount of gas produced was 50 ml, which shows the highest evolution rate compared to the 1: 3 and 3: 1 ratio (39 and 28 ml, respectively) (Fig 6b).
-Specifically, the activity of bimetallic photocatalysts is higher than that of monometallic Pd under the same conditions.
-This can be attributed to the higher activity of AgPd alloys which occurs as a result of strong interactions and charge redistribution between Ag and Pd and thus accelerates the photocatalytic dehydrogenation of FA.
-Figure 6c shows the TOFs value versus the ratio of Ag/Pd for the SLCN-supported photocatalysts in both dark and visible light conditions.
-Specifically, Ag1Pd1/SLCN disclosed the highest activity with a high TOF value of 134 h-1 under visible light irradiation.
+Specifically, the activity of bimetallic AgPdNPs photocatalysts is superior to that of PdNPs under the same situationss.
+This can be credited to the higher activity of AgPd alloys which occurs as a result of stoutinterplays and charge redistribution betwixt Ag and Pd and thus accelerate the photocatalytic dehydrogenation of FA.
+Figure 6c illustrations the TOFs value versus the ratio of Ag:Pd for the SLCN-supported photocatalysts in both dark and visible light conditions.
+Specifically, Ag1Pd1/SLCN disclosed the upmost activity with a TOF value of 224 h-1 under visible light irradiation.
 The highest TOF value in the dark condition was also obtained for Pd/SLCN, which was equal to 53 h-1.
 The results specify that alloying Ag with Pd leads to a synergistic effect and thus increases the activity of the desired photocatalyst.
 Accordingly, Ag1Pd1/SLCN was the best photocatalyst among the catalysts we studied for the evolution of hydrogen from the FA.